How to rent my house out – Top tips and Guidance

 Landlord Tax

 Suppose you are entering the property investment market as a newcomer.
-You must consider if you are going to buy any property in your name or through a limited company.
+You must consider if you will buy any property in your name or through a limited company.

-In some cases, it is efficient and more profitable to buy and let through a limited company.
+In some cases, buying and letting through a limited company is more efficient and profitable.
 You will need to seek professional tax advice on this.

 If you are letting your home, then it is likely you will have to pay income tax on rental income.